Anand-kumar96/Task-Manager-App---JS-Placement-Project---krjdfz430504/README.md

 - It allows user to edit description of respective task in only Open state.
 - User can also Drag and Drop any task from one state to another state.
 - User data will be saved using Local Storage.
-- User can change the background colour randomly by clicking on change background.

 ### Screenshot